coreylowman/dfdx/README.md

 Ergonomics & safety focused deep learning in Rust.
 Main features include:

-1. Tensor library, complete with const generic shapes, activation functions, and more.
+1. Const generic tensor library with tensors up to 4d!
+2. A large library of tensor operations (matrix multiplication, arithmetic, activation functions, etc).
-2. Safe & Easy to use neural network building blocks.
+3. Safe & easy to use neural network building blocks.
-3. Standard deep learning optimizers such as Sgd and Adam.
+4. Standard deep learning optimizers such as Sgd and Adam.
-4. Reverse mode auto differentiation[1] implementation.
+5. Reverse mode auto differentiation[1] implementation.
+6. Serialization to/from `.npy` and `.npz` for transferring models to/from python.

 `dfdx` is on [crates.io](https://crates.io/crates/dfdx)!
 Use by adding this to your `Cargo.toml`: